 1. Uncover all of your customer costs

-You’ll need to focus on the customer journey and analyze exactly when and how customers interact with you including marketing, sales, customer success and customer support.
+You’ll need to focus on the customer journey and analyze exactly when and how customers interact with you.
+This includes marketing, sales, customer success and customer support.
 It’s important to know exactly how much each of these functions cost and add them up to find out how they impact on customer profitability.

 2. Perform customer segmentation

 Customer profitability analysis is most effective when you segment your customers into groups based on shared attributes such as feature usage, product tier, industry and more.
-You use these segments to find out which groups of customers are most profitable and use this insight to target your strategy to retain and grow high-value segments of your customer base.
+You use these segments to find out which groups of customers are most profitable.
+Use this insight to target your strategy to retain and grow high-value segments of your customer base.